edge-core/sonic-buildimage/platform/broadcom/sonic-platform-modules-juniper/README.md

 2) Recovering ONIE using PXE-UEFI64 Recovery Image

+Note: This section is only applicable for QFX5210-64C-S platform.

 You can use the onie-recovery-x86_64-juniper_qfx5210-r0.efi64.pxe image to recover the ONIE image through UEFI PXE.

    The onie-recovery-x86_64-juniper_qfx5210-r0.efi64.pxe is made for the QFX5210-64C-S switch that has a PXE client which is based on UEFI64.